 Food and Beverages

 All meals are served in the main lodge, which consists of a dining room, a separate large sitting area and bar, and a library.
 Attached to the lodge are a play zone for kids, complete with a ping-pong table, games for all ages, musical instruments, and an indoor playhouse.
 The lodge offers complimentary child care through cocktail and dinner time as well!

 In the mornings, a breakfast buffet consisting of coffee, juices, cereal, yogurt, pastries, and fresh fruit complements the American cooked-to-order menu.
 If you are not out on the water, daily lunch specials are served with a variety of snacks and fruit.
 Cocktails and appetizers are served either at the Tiki bar that overlooks the water or inside at the lodge bar.
 Dinners consist of freshly-caught local seafood including dolphin (Mahi-Mahi), wahoo, snapper, spiny lobster, conch, and hogfish.
 One of the highlighted meals is steak night, in which fresh beef is cooked over an open flame fueled by wood from Andros.
-Dinners are served with matching wines, and all meals are customized to your request for those with special dietary needs.
-As always, please be sure to fill out your Yellow Dog pre-trip questionnaire so that we may advise the destination of your special needs and requests.
+Dinners are served with matching wines, and all meals are customized to your request for those with special dietary needs with some advanced notice.

 Typical Length of Stay